aws-amplify/amplify-js/docs/media/create/web-apps.md

 ```bash
 awsmobile publish
 ```
-Amazon Cloud Front will handle the delivery of your static assets to the browser.
+Amazon CloudFront will handle the delivery of your static assets to the browser.

 ![CDN](../images/mobile_hub_cdn.png?raw=true "CDN")